ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: A Fine-grained Analysis

-\textbf{Performance across different types of shift.} Several algorithms improve much better over the pre-KD period on the situation of diversity shift.
-However, in the case of CMNIST and CelebA, most of the algorithms can not minimize the gap between teacher and student.
-Consequently, we argue that previous KD algorithms remain largely vulnerable to spurious correlations.
-In particular, vanilla KD still achieves good results, but the problem is that students receive bias in the teacher model while being taught.
+\paragraph{Performance across different types of shift} Several algorithms improve much better over the pre-KD period on the situation of diversity shift.
+However, in the case of ColorMNIST and CelebA-Blond, most of KD algorithms cannot minimize the gap between teacher and student.
+Consequently, we argue that previous KD methods remain largely vulnerable to spurious correlations.
+In particular, vanilla KD still achieves good results, but the problem is that students receive bias while being taught.
 The use of data manipulation can get rid of bias to some extent, but this is limited by how relevant the manipulated data is to the ground truth.

-\textbf{Environmental label is required.} Although the heterogeneity of the data caused by distribution shifts poses challenges to distillation, this heterogeneity is not fully explored during distillation.
-We can directly leverage environment (or domain) index, or explicitly group data into environments (or domains) to help student learning~\cite{arjovsky2019invariant, chen2022pareto}.
-Through the guidance of environmental labels, students may better observe spurious-correlated features and learn invariant features, even if the teacher is not robust.

-\textbf{High-quality KD data is needed.} The distillation data needed for the student model can be original, or augmentation, or pruning.
-This depends on the structure and goals of KD model.
-Augmenting the data can enhance its diversity and robustness, while pruning can reduce redundancy and noise.
-However, in any case, the aim of manipulation is to make some useful change to our training data so that we can get more high-quality data and its distribution is closer to the invariant one across any distribution.